Belval/TextRecognitionDataGenerator/README.md

 The text is chosen at random in a dictionary file (that can be found in the *dicts* folder) and drawn on a white background made with Gaussian noise.
 The resulting image is saved as [text]_[index].jpg

+**New**
+- Sentences from Wikipedia can be used instead of random words with `python run.py -wk 1` (requires and Internet connection)
+- Sentences can be picked from a file passed as a parameter with `python run.py -i ./lines.txt`

 There are a lot of parameters that you can tune to get the results you want, therefore I recommand checking out `python run.py -h` for more informations.

 ## Can I add my own font?